Cheapest countries to live abroad in 2026

 How does currency risk affect expats living abroad?

-If you earn in one currency and spend in another, exchange rate fluctuations can significantly impact your monthly budget.
-Eurozone countries reduce this risk for EUR earners.
-UK and Sweden have their own currencies (GBP, SEK).
-Consider hedging strategies or earning in the local currency for long-term moves.
+If you earn in one currency and spend in another, the exchange rate moves your monthly budget whether you like it or not.
+Eurozone countries remove the friction for EUR earners.
+The UK (GBP) and Sweden (SEK) keep their own.
+For long-term moves, consider hedging or earning in the local currency.

 See what your salary means in each country